-Kate Spade Dead At 55: Chelsea Clinton & More Stars Mourn Tragic Passing Of Iconic Designer
+Kate Spade Dead At 55: Lucy Hale & More Stars Mourn Tragic Passing Of Iconic Designer

 After Kate Spade’s tragic death, celebrities are flooding Twitter with messages of love for the legendary designer.
-See tweets from TK and more here.
+See tweets from Lucy Hale and more here.

 Rest in peace, Kate Spade.
 The legendary designer was found dead of apparent suicide in her New York City apartment at the age of 55 on June 5, officials confirmed.
 She reportedly committed suicide by hanging herself to her bedroom door knob with a ligature and was pronounced dead on the scene, law enforcement sources tell TMZ.
 Her housekeeper was the one to discover the body, and Kate reportedly left a note behind.
 Hollywood has been rocked by this devastating news, and stars immediately began flooding Twitter with messages mourning the late designer.